nickbrandt/GitLab/doc/development/testing_guide/frontend_testing.md

 This is however not entirely true as the `destroy` method does not remove everything which has been mutated on the `wrapper` object.
 For functional components, destroy only removes the rendered DOM elements from the document.

-When your test tries to access the destroyed `wrapper` object you will receive the corresponding error `[vue-test-utils]: Operations on destroyed component are discouraged`.

 ### Jest best practices

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/34209) in GitLab 13.2.